nstriedinger/Nivo-Slider/nivo_slider/README.txt

 2. Goto Administer > Site Building > Modules and enable Nivo Slider.

+3. Add views template to theme views-view-fields--nivo-slider.tpl.php

-3. Goto Administer > Site Building > Views and edit or add a view.
+4. Goto Administer > Site Building > Views and edit or add a view.

-4. In the style options choose Nivo Slider.
+5. In the style options choose Nivo Slider.

-5. Optionally, Select the settings icon next to the Nivo Slider style and choose custom settings for the view.
+6. Optionally, Select the settings icon next to the Nivo Slider style and choose custom settings for the view.

 ###   NOTES